 - Place the disk of dough on the surface and lightly flour the top of the disk with flour.

-- Using a rolling pin start rolling the edge of the dough closes to you and roll from the center to the edge away from you.
+- Using a rolling pin start rolling the edge of the dough closest to you and roll from the center to the edge away from you.
 Start and stop ½-inch at the bottom and top edges.
-After each roll give the dough a ⅛ turn.
+After each roll, give the dough a ⅛ turn.
 This will prevent the dough from sticking and help make a perfect circle.
 Re-flour the rolling surface and dough if the dough sticks.
 Continue to roll and turn the dough until it’s about 1/8-inch thick and is at least 1-inch bigger than the pie plate you will be using.

 - Using a pastry brush to brush off any flour that is still on the dough.

-- Using a rolling pin, roll-up the dough onto the pin.
+- Using a rolling pin, roll up the dough onto the pin.
 Center the dough over the pie plate and unroll the dough.
 Gently ease the dough down into the pie plate, making sure not to stretch the dough.